Vestibule (architecture): Modern usage

-In contemporary usage, a vestibule constitutes an area surrounding the exterior door.
-It acts as an antechamber between the exterior and the interior structure.
-Often it connects the doorway to a lobby or hallway.
+In modern usage, the term vestibule refers to a small room or antechamber between a building's entrance and main hall; it can also refer to the anteroom of any large apartment.
+Often it connects the doorway to a lobby or passage.
 It is the space one occupies once passing the door, but not yet in the main interior of the building.

 Although vestibules such as a modified mud room are common in private residences, they are especially prevalent in more opulent buildings, such as government ones, designed to elicit a sense of grandeur by contrasting the vestibule's small space with the following greater one, and by adding the aspect of anticipation.
 The residence of the White House in the United States is such an example.
 At the north portico, it contains a tiny vestibule between the doors flushed with the outer and inner faces of the exterior wall of, and in the past inside, the Entrance Hall (called incorrectly Vestibule) separated from the not much bigger Cross Hall by just 2 double columns.
 The difference in sizes between a vestibule and the following space is better illustrated by the—so called—entrance (15) to the main gallery in the Solomon R. Guggenheim Museum by Frank Lloyd Wright.
 Many government buildings mimic the classical architecture from which the vestibule originates.

 A purely utilitarian use of vestibules in modern buildings is to create an airlock entry.
 Such vestibules consist of a set of inner doors and a set of outer doors, the intent being to reduce air infiltration to the building by having only one set of doors open at any given time.

 ATM vestibule

-An ATM vestibule is an enclosed area with automated teller machines that is attached to the outside of a building, but typically features no further entrance to the building and is not accessible from within.
+An ATM vestibule is an enclosed area with an automated teller machine (ATM) that is attached to the outside of a building, but typically features no further entrance to the building and is not accessible from within.
 There may be a secure entrance to the vestibule which requires a card to open.

-ATM vestibules may also contain security devices, such as panic alarms and CCTV, to help prevent criminal activity.
+ATM vestibules may also contain security devices, such as panic alarms and closed-circuit television to help prevent criminal activity.

 Railway use

-The vestibule on a railway passenger car is an enclosed area at the end of the car body, usually separated from the main part of the interior by a door, which is power-operated on most modern equipment.
+The vestibule on a railway car is an enclosed area at the end of the car body, usually separated from the main part of the interior by a door, which is power-operated on most modern equipment.
 Entrance to and exit from the car is through the side doors, which lead into the vestibule.
 When passenger cars are coupled, their vestibules are joined by mating faceplate and diaphragm assemblies to create a weather-tight seal for the safety and comfort of passengers who are stepping from car to car.
 In British usage the term refers to the part of the carriage where the passenger doors are located; this can be at the ends of the carriage (on long-distance stock) or at the 1/4 and 3/4 of length positions (typical on modern suburban stock).